EnriqueFolchBlasco/AEMET-JavaFX-App/README.md

 ![pane1](https://github.com/user-attachments/assets/a7936631-4042-43c9-b04b-19aeeab62263)

-<h4>This is the aspext of the XML from where the information is taken.
+<h4>This is the aspect of the XML from where the information is taken.
 In order to get it, you have to make the code of the town/City.</h4>

 ![data1](https://github.com/user-attachments/assets/653c936a-da96-435b-92af-9ce2bb1d7e12)